How to Beat a DUI

-Hi, my name’s Dale Savage, and I’m a criminal defense attorney here in Charleston, South Carolina.
-And when it comes to analyzing a DUI case, you’re looking for errors made by law enforcement.
+Hi, my name is Dale Savage, and I’m a criminal defense attorney here in Charleston, South Carolina.
+When it comes to analyzing a DUI case, you’re looking for errors made by law enforcement.
 You’re looking for problems or weaknesses in the State’s case against you.
 And if you can find those errors or mistakes, it can drastically affect the outcome in your case, and sometimes even result in a complete dismissal of the charge against you.

 6 DUI Defenses

 I’m going to talk about six of the most common types of defenses that are available to you in your DUI case.